IvanCraft623/DeleteCommands/README.md

 # DeleteCommands
-A plugin for pocketmine that allows you to delete /unload unwanted commands.
+A plugin for pocketmine that allows you to delete / unload unwanted commands.
+The commands of the config.yml are deleted when starting the server, the message in the console only happens if a command could not be eliminated.

 # Config
 ``` YAML